This printed article is located at http://telechoice.listedcompany.com/corporate.html

 |Meeting in Physical

-To align the interests of the Directors to that of the shareholders, Directors who served on the Board during FY15 will be remunerated as to approximately 70 percent (70%) of his total Directors' remuneration in cash and approximately 30 percent (30%) of his total Directors' remuneration in the form of a restricted share award pursuant to the TeleChoice RSP.
-The number of shares to be awarded will be based on the volume-weighted average price ("VWAP") of a share listed on the SGX-ST over the 14 trading days commencing on (and including) the ex-dividend date that immediately follows the date of this AGM.
+To align the interests of the Directors to that of the shareholders, Directors who served on the Board during FY17 (other than Lim Chai Hock Clive, in respect of whom please see the next paragraph) will be remunerated as to approximately 70 percent (70%) of his total Directors' remuneration in cash and approximately 30 percent (30%) of his total Directors' remuneration in the form of a restricted share award pursuant to the TeleChoice RSP.
+The number of shares to be awarded will be based on the volume-weighted average price ("VWAP") of a share listed on the SGX-ST over the 14 market days commencing on (and including) the first ex-dividend date that immediately follows the date of this AGM (and in the event that no dividend is declared at such last concluded AGM, the VWAP of a share listed on the SGX-ST over the 14 market days commencing after the date of such last concluded AGM).
 The number of shares to be awarded will be rounded down to the nearest thousand shares, and any residual balance settled in cash.
 The restricted share awards will consist of the grant of fully paid shares, without any performance or vesting conditions attached.
-However, in order to encourage alignment of interests of the Directors with the interests of shareholders, a Director is required to hold such number of shares equivalent to at least (i) the prevailing annual basic Board retainer fee, based on the VWAP of a share listed on the SGX-ST over the 14 days trading days from (and including) the ex-dividend date (if any) following the date of the Company's last concluded AGM (and in the event that no dividend is declared at such last concluded AGM, the VWAP of a share listed on the SGX-ST over the 14 trading days commencing after the date of such last concluded AGM); or (ii) the total number of shares awarded to that Director under the TeleChoice RSP for FY13 and onwards, whichever is lower.
+However, in order to encourage alignment of interests of the Directors with the interests of shareholders, a Director is required to hold such number of shares equivalent to at least (i) the prevailing annual basic Board retainer fee, based on the VWAP of a share listed on the SGX-ST over the 14 market days from (and including) the first ex-dividend date (if any) following the date of the Company's last concluded AGM (and in the event that no dividend is declared at such last concluded AGM, the VWAP of a share listed on the SGX-ST over the 14 market days commencing after the date of such last concluded AGM); or (ii) the total number of shares awarded to that Director under the TeleChoice RSP for FY13 and onwards, whichever is lower.
 Notwithstanding the foregoing, a Director is permitted to dispose of all of his shares after the first anniversary of the date of his cessation as a Director of the Company.

-The following Table 4 shows the total composition of Directors' remuneration for FY15
+The following Table 4 shows the total composition of Directors' remuneration for FY17.

 |Name||Total Directors' Remuneration(1)|